stldo/openshift-cartridge-node-nginx/README.md

 # openshift-cartridge-node-nginx

-A Node.js cartridge for OpenShift using nginx as a reverse proxy.
+A Node.js LTS cartridge for OpenShift using nginx as a reverse proxy.
 It's intended for small to middle-sized applications, reducing Node.js demand—less database queries, template rendering, etc. For more information about how nginx handle the requests, look at the `conf/nginx.conf.erb` file.

 ## Install